mit-han-lab/data-efficient-gans/README.md

 ## Citation

-If you use this code in your research, please cite our paper:
+If you find this code helpful, please cite our paper:
 ```
 @article{zhao2020diffaugment,
   title={Differentiable Augmentation for Data-Efficient GAN Training},